 Fan reaction to almost any regeneration and companion addition, sometimes initial, sometimes permanent.
 Given that the show is over 50 years old and finished its 33rd season in 2013, with regular change of cast and fourteen different actors who played the main character's thirteen different incarnationsnote counting Richard Hurndall's portrayal of the First Doctor in "The Five Doctors" anniversary special, and John Hurt's "War Doctor" and Capaldi's cameo as the "Twelfth" Doctor in "The Day of the Doctor" anniversary special, it is bound to invoke this trope.

-This is particularly true for Matt Smith's run as the Doctor since they changed basically everything at the same time, not just the Doctor: New companions, new showrunner, new tone, new foes (new Daleks, though the new model eventually was relegated to the elites in "Asylum of the Daleks", where the Russell T Davies models returned as Mooks), and even new version of Ron Grainer's theme (twice).
-And if you add the facts that Matt Smith is the youngest actor ever to play the Doctor, that he was the successor of what's still considered as of 2013 the most popular Doctor (especially to younger fans), and that his Doctor is the goofier out of the Ninth, Tenth and Eleventh (David Tennant and even Christopher Eccleston had their moments, but that was it); you clearly get this trope in action.
-Not to mention that many fans dislike Matt Smith simply because he's not David Tennant
+This is particularly true for Matt Smith's run as the Doctor since they changed basically everything at the same time: new Doctor, new companions, new showrunner, new tone, new cameras, new TARDIS interior, new title sequence, new theme song arrangement, new foes (including a new look for the Daleks, though this was relegated later on), and even a new sonic screwdriver.
+And if you add the facts that Matt Smith is the youngest actor ever to play the Doctor, that he directly succeeded David Tennant (who as of 2013 is still considered the most popular Doctor, especially to younger fans), and that Smith's Doctor is the goofiest yet of the revived series (Tennant and even Christopher Eccleston had their moments, but that was it), you clearly get this trope in action.

-They Wasted A Perfectly Good Character: The Great Intelligence in the second part of Series 7.
+The Great Intelligence in the second part of Series 7.
 The show makes an effort to reimagine him as an Evil Counterpart to The Doctor, and seems to leave the impression he'll be an interesting long-term enemy toward The Doctor.
-Not only are the implications or similarities to The Doctor and Great Intelligence left mostly unexplored, but by the end of the series, the Intelligence is most likely dead, or won't be appearing for a long time.
+Not only are the implications or similarities to The Doctor and Great Intelligence left mostly unexplored, but by the end of the series, the Intelligence is most likely dead, or at least won't be appearing again for a long time.

 As noted, the claim for shortest tenure belongs to the Eighth Doctor.
 Which for all the flaws of his one singular appearance in-canon, most will agree that Paul McGann gave it all it was worth and was a great Doctor nevertheless.